wso2/docs-is/en/docs/learn/multi-channel-self-registration-and-account-confirmation.md

     !!! tip
             The **AccountConfirmation** and **SMSAccountConfirmation** templates are
-            used to send this email notifications.
+            used to send these email notifications.

             You can edit and customize the email template.
 For more information, see [Customizing Automated Emails](../../learn/customizing-automated-emails).